New York Dram Shop Liability Explained

 New York's dram shop laws create specific scenarios where alcohol providers face liability.

 Courts look for evidence that servers knew or should have recognized intoxication through behaviors like slurred speech, coordination problems, loud or aggressive conduct, glassy eyes, or difficulty handling money.
-Staff observations, witness accounts, and even security footage often prove critical in establishing these conditions.
+Staff observations, witness accounts, and even security footage are critical in proving these conditions.

 New York applies this liability regardless of whether consumption occurs on-premises (as with bars) or off-premises (as with liquor stores).
 This comprehensive approach addresses the full spectrum of irresponsible alcohol provision.